 By your own Margery Brews

 To send a very Catholic valentine to someone you love, how about using

-paraphrase of today's Collect as the basis for the text?
+a paraphrase of today's Collect as the basis for the text?

 beseech Thee, O almighty God, that (Name of loved one), who celebrates

 intercession be delivered from all the evils that threaten (him/her).

 Through our Lord Jesus Christ, Thy Son, Who liveth and reigneth with

 Thee in the unity of the Holy Ghost, one God, world without end.

 ...with all the

 some of the poetry found in Solomon's Canticle of Canticles -- a Book

 which uses marital love as a metaphor for God's love for His Church --

 cannot be surpassed for inspiration.

 all considered to be romantic.

 And a note to all: be sure to wish people "Happy Saint

-help keep the deeper meaning of the day into focus!
+help keep the deeper meaning of the day in focus!